playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 # Positioned Elements Behave Differently Than Non-Positioned Elements

 > This is where things get confusing.
-Take your time with this chapter, it's okay to have to re-read this section multiple times.
+Take your time with this chapter; it's okay to have to re-read this section multiple times.

 While we were using `absolute`ly positioned elements for a simple demo before, let's take a step back and change our elements to be positioned using `margin` instead: